 Wilson family responds to "overwhelming" attention after viral commencement video

 Flint alumnus Stephan JoQuan Wilson knew his May 4 commencement ceremony would be special.
-He was invited to perform at the ceremony where he would later receive his bachelor of fine arts degree in musical theater.
+He was invited to perform at the ceremony where he would receive his bachelor of fine arts degree in musical theater.

 Little did he know, hours later video of Wilson and his mother, Sharonda, would bring national attention to their family and Central Michigan University.